eclipse-rcptt/rcptt-website/content/userguide/procedures/_index.md

         $rulerColumn | hover-ruler $currentLine
     }
 }
 ```

-<p>And if we need to do this operation multiple times in different scripts, we can rewrite it to a procedure:</p>
+And if we need to do this operation multiple times in different scripts, we can rewrite it to a procedure:

 ```ecl
 proc "hover-current-line" [val editor -input]